davewalker60/pmdup/pages/from-cun-to-pm.md

 - If the best rate is your priority, pre-arrange a ride with a commercial driver using a credit card for as little as $32usd (for the firstAVAILABLE option) via the [transportation page](https://www.cancunairport.com/transportation.html){:target="_blank"} on the Cancun International Airport website.
 We've successfully used this service in the past, but making the reservation can be a bit hit or miss.

+- For a very reliable, no hassle, local commercial driver company based in Puerto Morelos, contact Raul via WhatsApp at +52 1 998 222 2860.
+We've arranged this special, discounted group rate:
+  - 1-4 people and luggage.
+  - 850 pesos for pickup at a single terminal (their usual rate is 1000 pesos, which seems kinda high).
+  - Add 200 pesos for each additional terminal stop.
-- For a very reliable, no hassle commercial driver option, we've arranged a special 850 peso per ride discounted rate with a local commercial driver company based in Puerto Morelos.
-(Their usual rate is 1000 pesos, which seems kinda high.)
-Reservation must be made a minimum 24 hours before arrival/pick up time and you must tell them you are with the dance group.
-Via WhatsApp, contact:
+  - Reservation must be made a minimum of 24 hours before arrival/pick up time.
-  - Raul +52 1 998 222 2860 (up to 4 people and luggage)
+  - <span style="color: red">You ***must*** tell them you are with the dance group when you make your reservation to get the discount.</span>

 - For dancers who know the Family & Friends non-commercial pickup routine, contact these drivers via WhatsApp.
 All are extremely reliable and charge just 600 pesos per ride.
   - Geordie +52 1 998 195 6385 (up to 2 people and luggage)
   - Darren  +52 1 998 474 1228 (up to 4 people and luggage)
-  - Howard  (contact through WhatsApp community) (up to 4 people and luggage)
+  - Howard  (contact him via the WhatsApp community **Airport Rides** group) (up to 4 people and luggage)

 > If you don't know the Family & Friends routine but want to learn it, please read [Navigating CUN](navigating-cun.md) and, if you are still interested, [request assistance here](https://docs.google.com/forms/d/e/1FAIpQLSeKsY-e9iy44578E1ijjs_g5Bwi1gZCuW439N1bOBlL76U5qg/viewform){:target="_blank"}.